 Lath With Woodchip-Clay

 These walls are made of a combination of wood chips and clay slurry.
 The fiber provides strength, and the clay provides some insulation.
-Lath and woodchip clay is a good wall option for cold areas and has a long lifespan due to all these factors.
-They guarantee noise reduction as well.
+Lath and woodchip clay are good wall options for cold areas and have a long lifespan due to all these factors.
+They also guarantee noise reduction.
 In place of conventional plaster and lath, they work well.

 Fiberglass Reinforced Panels

-The concept behind drywall is the same as that of fiberglass reinforced panels.
-They are more resilient than drywall, which sets them apart from it.
+The concept behind drywall is the same as that of fiberglass-reinforced panels.
+However, they are more resilient than drywall, which sets them apart.

 They are constructed from durable, scratch-resistant materials.
 These panels are self-supporting.
 This implies that you won’t have to build this wall on top of another wall.